NOAA-OceanExploration/CritterDetectorServer/README.md

 ## Features

-- Upload a video file and an annotations CSV file.
+Upload a video file and an annotations CSV file.
-- Convert the video to MP4 format if necessary.
+Convert the video to MP4 format if necessary.
-- Detect unique organisms in the video using a PyTorch model.
+Detect unique organisms in the video using a PyTorch model.
-- Compare detections with annotations and highlight unannotated detections.
+Compare detections with annotations and highlight unannotated detections.
-- Display results on the web interface.
+Display results on the web interface.
-- Download lists of all detections, annotated timecodes, and unannotated detections.
+Download lists of all detections, annotated timecodes, and unannotated detections.
+Demo Mode: Run a demo with predefined video and annotation data.

 ## Requirements